atkaper/p1-energy-meter-reader-using-python-in-docker/README.txt

        your docker server host ip): User: root, password: MyMeter18 3306 - for mysql-server.sh, if you need to change it, find out how ;-) all parts use it from their default. should be handled in mysql-server.sh, mysql.sh, phpmyadmin.sh, read.py.
+8086 - the influx server port.
+User: admin, passwod: SomePassword18, ip: 192.168.0.120

 Note: I took the shortcut of exposing the database port on the docker host IP, and using that from all scripts.
 If you want, you could add a special docker network for it, and inside the containers access the database by name.
 I'll leave that as an exercise for yourself ;-)

+I have done the same port expose for influx, on my host IP, port 8086, and that's used from the script.

 Installing:
 --------------------------------------------------------------------------------------------------------------